fraktalfan/TrayMenu/README.md

 To remove a Start menu folder from Autostart, simply click on the corresponding "Remove" entry.

 ### Settings > Create shortcut
 Of course, TrayMenu can also be started manually for individual folders.
-To do this, you can put a shortcut on the desktop (or in any other folder) via "Create Shortcut" in the Settings menu.
+To do this, you can put a shortcut on the desktop (or in any other folder).

 ![12-desktop-shortcut](https://github.com/fraktalfan/TrayMenu/assets/93649344/7c7b7c39-3119-4f63-8845-4f944c19aed3)

 ### Settings > Define hotkey
 Instead of a mouse click, the start menu can also be opened with a key combination.
-The default is Ctrl+F1, but this can be changed via "Define hotkey":
+The default is Ctrl+F1, but this can be changed here:

 ![11-define-hotkey](https://github.com/fraktalfan/TrayMenu/assets/93649344/517dc0ae-fd9b-447d-a60f-5199be5c1abe)

 For each instance of TrayMenu (i.e. for each Start menu folder) a separate hotkey can (and should) be defined.

+### Settings > Export settings
+Exports all TrayMenu settings (including autostart) to a .reg file.

-Also the following options are not globally valid (like the menu colors), but individually for each start menu folder:
+The following options apply individually to each Start Menu folder:

 ### Settings > Localized names
-The "Localized names" option determines whether the names of certain folders and files are displayed in the original English notation (e.g. "Startup" and "Programs") or in the local language notation (e.g. "Autostart" and "Programme" in German).
+This option determines whether the names of certain folders and files are displayed in the original English notation (e.g. "Startup" and "Programs") or in the local language notation (e.g. "Autostart" and "Programme" in German).

 ### Settings > Folders first
-The "Folders first" option determines whether folders (submenus) should be displayed first or in alphabetical order along with the files.
+This option determines whether folders (submenus) should be displayed first or in alphabetical order along with the files.

 ### Settings > Hover to open
-If the "Hover to open" option is enabled, to open the Start menu it is sufficient to hold the mouse over the tray icon without clicking on it.
+If this option is enabled, to open the Start menu it is sufficient to hold the mouse over the tray icon without clicking on it.

 ### Settings > Open leftmost
-With the "Open leftmost" option enabled, the Start menu opens, when activated via the hotkey, on the left edge of the screen instead of at the tray icon.
+With this option enabled, the Start menu opens, when activated via the hotkey, on the left edge of the screen instead of at the tray icon.

 ### About
-Finally, there is the "About" item, which displays the program version and contains a link to access this website:
+Displays the program version and contains a link to access this website:

 ![09-about](https://github.com/fraktalfan/TrayMenu/assets/93649344/e361ac7f-dae3-4ac4-ad65-195fc2105b18)